The Implementation Of Better Regulation ProgramApril 4, 2019 |GDPR

 The 2015 Better Regulation program has increased productivity and brought significant results.
 However, due to constant disappointment with EU-level regulation, it pervaded into the European political landscape.
 Now, the upcoming European Commission is expected for better progress, to maintain the goals and put this Regulation on priority.

 A wave of criticism has begun for generating plenty of ill-conceived laws in areas better regulated at a national level.
 The new Commission emphasised on improving regulations.
-By following its predecessor, assigned value to regulation program and strengthening the framework of legislation.
+By following its predecessor, assigned value to the regulation program and strengthening the framework of legislation.
 The Commission originated the impact assessment, consultation, and evaluation mandatory in the Regulation plan of 2015.
 All the conceptual and procedural framework of policy tools was constructed.
 The agenda of this structure was to systematically prepare and evaluate the EU laws in front of economic, environmental, and social impacts.
 It also minimises the price and avoids needless red tape.
 The Regulation Strategy enhanced quality control and established strategic planning.
 Indeed, it also deployed political oversight measures to lessen the flow of new initiatives.

 The EU Regulation Program